simplerezo/zabbix-prosody/README.md

                 "munin";
 }
 ```

-  - Enable statistics (in prosody.cfg.lua file)
+  - Enable statistics
 ```
 -- Uncomment to enable statistics
 -- For more info see https://prosody.im/doc/statistics
 statistics = "internal"
 ```

-2. If you are using prosody-docker-extended, you need to update docker-compose.yml, adding the following line in the "ports:" section:
+2. If you are using prosody-docker-extended, you need to update **docker-compose.yml**, adding the following line in the "ports:" section:
 ```
           - "127.0.0.1:4949:4949"
 ```